 The Himalayas

-This section of Michael's website presents a list of songs which he has identified over the past 50 years which attain for him the level of masterpiece.
+This section of Michael's website presents a list of songs which he has identified since the 1950's which attain the level of masterpiece for him.

 The list takes the form of a table with a number of properties for each song.
 The most important property or "field" is Rating.
 This is the score that Michael has assigned to the song, reflecting its level of quality for him.
 The following explains rating scores: